igakilab/gopigo/ipblteachingmaterials/02_vision_system.md

 ## Launch vision system
 - In the [Run Configurations], click [Run] button, or Right click `src\DetectMarkerServer.java`->[Run As]->[Java Application].
-- It's OK, if vs-marker is adequately detected as follows.
+- It's OK, if vs-marker is adequately detected.

 ## Trouble Shooting
 ### Camera does not work